Regularity/Controllability/Observability of an NDS with Descriptor Form Subsystems and Generalized LFTs: Conrollability/Observability of the NDS

-From the above arguments, it can be seen that for any particular $\lambda_{0}\in{\cal C}$, the associated matrices $X(\lambda_{0})$ and $Y(\lambda_{0})$ can be calculated from each subsystem individually.
-This property also holds for the set $\rm\bf\Lambda$, which makes the associated condition attractive in the analysis and synthesis of a large scale NDS.
-On the other hand, as the set $\rm\bf\Lambda$ is determined independently by each subsystem, it appears possible to utilize this property in an investigation about subsystem designs such that a completely observable NDS can be more easily constructed.
+From their definitions, it can be seen that for any particular $\lambda_{0}\in{\cal C}$, the associated matrices $X(\lambda_{0})$ and $Y(\lambda_{0})$ can be calculated from each subsystem individually.
+This property also holds for the set $\rm\bf\Lambda$ and the MVPs $\Omega(\lambda)$ and $\Gamma(\lambda)$, which makes the associated conditions attractive in the analysis and synthesis of a large scale NDS.
+On the other hand, as the set $\rm\bf\Lambda$ is determined independently by each subsystem, it appears possible to utilize this property in subsystem designs such that a completely observable NDS can be constructed more easily.